 If you’re in Houston, you will want to check back as I revise this essay (today’s date: 8/28).
 At present, Clear Choice Acupuncture and Wellness is closed, but AOMA graduate Allison Bayer is planning to open very soon and she will be offering ear seeds and other acute-care treatments.
 My dear friends Kathrine and Anthony Nguyen are also among the affected at present but their clinic, Lotus Hands Acupuncture and Wellness is once again now open again and I highly recommend them.
 (From their Facebook page on 8/29: “We are back!
 We will be giving complimentary NADA treatments for the next 3 days (Wednesday 8/30 to Friday 9/1)at our clinic.
 We are also providing regular services.
 Please call 713-689-8375 for appointments.”).
 Stay posted on my Facebook page, here, too.
 I will be updating with recommendations in a pinned post.

 If you’re in Austin or nearby, you’re in luck.
 Obviously, I would love to see you and I have offices in North and South Austin so I’m easy to find (here).
 At present, I am practicing traditional Chinese bodywork (tui na, cupping, gua sha, and moxibustion).
 In addition, I am a mind-body health and wellness coach.
-The board exams will be finished soon and then acupuncture and herbs will be a part of my practice once again.
+The board exams will be finished soon and then acupuncture and herbs will be a part of my practice once again (Update: Boards are done and I am a licensed acupuncturist).
 Long story short, though: even without needles, you will get a marvelous treatment from me if you decide to make an appointment at either of my offices.
 I also have a good referral network for psychotherapists that I like and trust, and I have solid experience working with PTSD and other trauma conditions.
 In addition, one of my primary specialty areas in musculoskeletal health and tui na is and always will be a foundation of my practice.